JamieScanlon/SwiftAgentKit/docs/ToolAwareArchitecture.md

 ## Testing

-Run the example to see the current implementation:
+The tool-aware architecture is fully implemented and tested.
+Run the example to see it in action:

 ```bash
 swift run ToolAwareExample
 ```

+The example demonstrates:
+- Basic adapter creation without tools
+- Tool-aware adapter creation with custom tool providers
+- Tool execution and parsing
+- Custom tool provider integration
+- Streaming tool support

 ## Future Enhancements

-1. **LLM Integration**: Integrate with LLM tool calling APIs (OpenAI function calling, Anthropic tool use, etc.)
+1. **Enhanced LLM Integration**: Further integrate with LLM tool calling APIs (OpenAI function calling, Anthropic tool use, etc.)
 2. **Tool Discovery**: Automatic tool discovery and registration
 3. **Tool Composition**: Allow tools to call other tools
 4. **Tool Versioning**: Support for different versions of tools
 5. **Tool Security**: Add security and access control for tools
+6. **Tool Validation**: Validate tool definitions and parameters
+7. **Tool Caching**: Cache tool results for performance
+8. **Tool Metrics**: Track tool usage and performance

 ## Contributing

-When implementing the TODOs:
+When contributing to the tool-aware architecture:

 1. Follow Swift 6 structured concurrency best practices
 2. Use EasyJSON for all metadata to ensure Sendable compliance